Pukima-MacroDeck/Icons-Overwatch-PlayerIcons/README.md

-# Macro Deck Icons: Overwatch - Other
+# Macro Deck Icons: Overwatch - Player Icons
-Other Icons that don't fit in any other category
+All Player Icons from Overwatch 2 for Macro Deck

 <hr />